 It was commented by a few participants that since this is about deriving input tensors and storing output tensors, we should specify an order and that the tensors should use that order.

-The BoG recommended to keep the current order and add a NOTE.
+Decision: The BoG recommended to keep the current order and add a NOTE.